juancholopes/juancholopes/README.md

   <h1>About Me</h1>
 </div>

+Hello everyone, my name is Juan Carlos Lopez, affectionately called Juancho.
+I was born and raised in a small town dedicated to coffee production.
+I started programming and fell in love with this industry a few years ago.
+Like everyone when starting in the world of software development, there are countless paths to choose from.
+At first, I wanted to dedicate myself to cybersecurity, but little by little I leaned towards web development and, in general, developing applications and services that can be deployed on cloud infrastructure.
+I like to read and listen to music, I like to be honest and help people.
+I have several projects and goals that I plan to achieve.
+I hope you like my work - I always try to be organized in everything.

  **Linux Enthusiast** - I enjoy tinkering with Linux distros and optimizing my development environment

  **Lifelong Learner** - I strive to learn something new every day and apply that knowledge in real-world projects